sand-r/scx/scheds/rust/scx_lnl/README.md

   positives on some kernels (set to `0` to disable).
 - `--cpu-busy-thresh -1`: dynamic busy threshold (derived from global user CPU time) used to decide when a CPU is "busy" and should overflow more aggressively.
-- `--energy-aware`: optionally rank idle CPUs using energy model inputs (experimental; forces custom CPU selection).
+- Energy-aware idle CPU selection: enabled by default (disable with `--no-energy-aware`).

 In non-performance power profiles, `scx_lnl` tries hard to keep work on the primary domain (typically E-cores) and uses the perf domain (typically P-cores) as an escape hatch for interactive bursts when